gergelyacs/digital-garden/src/site/notes/Blog/Database Reconstruction/Database Reconstruction - Part 1.md

 # Beyond linear queries

 SUM and AVG are linear queries can be efficiently audited using tools from linear algebra.
-However, auditing non-linear queries such as MEDIAN,π MAX, and MIN is much more challenging.
+However, auditing non-linear queries such as MEDIAN, MAX, and MIN is much more challenging.
 In fact, [checking disclosure](https://theory.stanford.edu/~nmishra/Papers/surveyQueryAuditingTechniquesDataPrivacy.pdf) for such queries may not even be feasible in polynomial time of the dataset size $n$.
 In these cases, we can resort to [heuristics such as SAT solvers](https://dl.acm.org/doi/10.1145/3287287).